BasilKhan07/Nginx/Full Node.js Deployment - NGINX, SSL With Lets Encrypt/README.md

 # Node.js Deployment

-> Steps to deploy a Node.js app to DigitalOcean using PM2, NGINX as a reverse proxy and an SSL from LetsEncrypt

 ## 1. Create Free AWS Account
 Create free AWS Account at https://aws.amazon.com/

 ## 2. Create and Lauch an EC2 instance and SSH into machine
-I would be creating a t2.medium ubuntu machine for this demo.
+I would be creating a t2.micro ubuntu machine for this demo.

 ## 3. Install Node and NPM
 ```